domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never accept a job (if/when switching jobs) without a sign-on bonus especially in the middle of a calendar year.
 The tax burden (i.e., effort, time, and cost) alone of switching jobs requires it.

 Nothing on the outside ultimately matters (your skin, your bones, your teeth, your mobility, &c.).
 Only your brain matters.
 Do everything you can to protect your brain and you can get by no matter what happens to your physical body.

+Try to never leave Git unsynced.
+You may lose your computer (and your work in the process).